jdrichardsappacad/react-2021/week-14/practices/01-functional-component-jsx/README.md

 ## Create a Functional Component

-First, create a folder in the `src` directory named `components`.
-Then, create a file `Showcase.js` in the `src/components` folder.
+First, create a file `Showcase.js` in the `src` folder.
 Inside that file you will create a functional component `Showcase` with contents similar to the code
 below:

 ```js